vuongtrans/coralvision-sjsumasters/README.md

 This project utilizes two computer vision techniques - color thresholding and contouring - to extract organisms by color.

+!!!
+Before running any of the modules !!!
+Please pip3 install: OpenCV, matplotlib, numpy, pandas.
+Python should had come preinstalled with Path, os, time libraries

 - - - - - - - - - - - - - -
 Notes for PlateOccupancy.py
 - - - - - - - - - - - - - -